Jiawei-Fu/mechte/README.md

 Fu, Jiawei.
 2023.
 "Extract Mechanisms from Heterogeneous Effects: A New Identification Strategy for Mediation Analysis."
 Working paper, New York University.
 Available at https://jiaweifu.org/pdf/mechanism.pdf

+(In particular, it is helpful to read section 6.2 and 6.3, two applications.)

 To install and use the latest version of the package, use the following code:
 ```r
 install.packages("devtools")